nwkoh/om/practice-set-01.md

 4. What is the utilisation for each process?

-5. What is the process cycle time for the overall system (in seconds)?
+5. What is the direct labour content (in seconds)?

 6. If one of their stores operate 10 hours a day 22 days a month, what is the monthly capacity of the process (in sandwiches per month)?
 Assume that there is sufficient demand.